 GSAPP has long stood at the forefront of changes in design technologies and contemporary culture.
 Today, computer-generated designs and models are giving way to a mode of working that blends the digital with more material and representational practices.
 A culture of making—whether a drawing, a book, a physical model, or a set of tools—is imperative to individual expression and creativity as well as to critical thinking and assembling.

-The newly remodeled Fabrication Lab at GSAPP combines a range of workshops and project spaces for fabrication, 3D printing, robotics and multi-modal making, rapid prototyping, digital cutting and tooling, alongside a space for large-scale mockups and experimentation.
+The newly remodeled fabrication shops at GSAPP, known collectively as the Making Studio, combine a range of workshops and project spaces for fabrication, 3D printing, robotics and multi-modal making, rapid prototyping, digital cutting and tooling, alongside a space for large-scale mockups and experimentation.
 Cross-program workshops and 24-hour access enable students to explore, stage, tinker, reuse, and adapt.

-The Fabrication Lab provides material, technical, and design support for all modeling, building, and making endeavors of GSAPP students.
+The Making Studio provides material, technical, and design support for all modeling, building, and making endeavors of GSAPP students.
 Its mission is to provide a continuum of support for physical experimentation and production, from heavy duty sheet goods to precision work on fine models.

 Students of GSAPP have access to the workshops after the completion of a University-level online training quiz, and an in-shop orientation to policy and safety procedures.
 Please contact Josh Jordan with any questions or comments.